 Be active on social media- customers don’t like to engage with brands that don’t make an effort to make their presence felt.
 Maintaining regular activity on social media via posts, trending hashtags, contests, pictures, events tells customers your business is alive and churning.
 Answer questions, address complaints on social media and provide support to customers through different networking platforms.

-I cannot reiterate enough the fact that retaining customers goes a long way in increasing engagement and sales for your business, instead of chasing customers that are still way below in the sales funnel.
+I cannot reiterate enough the fact about what customer retention strategies ecommerce means in increasing engagement and sales for your business, instead of chasing customers that are still way below in the sales funnel.
 Your existing customers are the life and blood of your business.
-So focus on customer retention, keep them engaged and coming back for more.
+So focus on ecommerce customer retention, keep them engaged and coming back for more.